Skip to main content

 The Mandate for Biological Self Authorship

-Understanding the role of estrogen in is to acquire a new level of agency over your own biology.
+Understanding the role of estrogen in executive function is to acquire a new level of agency over your own biology.
 It reframes the narrative of aging from a passive acceptance of decline to a series of strategic, data-informed choices.

 The information presented here is more than a guide; it is a declaration that the tools exist to actively manage the chemistry of your own vitality.
 The conversation about performance, success, and longevity is incomplete without a sophisticated appreciation for the endocrine system that governs it.
 The ultimate edge is not a secret productivity hack or a new management theory.
 It is the deliberate and skillful optimization of the biological hardware you bring to every challenge.